Dell And VMware Report Impressive Quarterly Results: Material Upside Remains (NYSE:DELL)

 The big concern among VMW investors today is that Subscription and SaaS revenue is only 24% of the total.
 The balance of the business is driven by on-premise technology spending.
 With access limited to offices, and little IT spending on in-house servers/systems/storage, growth has been stymied a bit.

-The hybrid cloud model however is one we believe in, and of course their cloud businesses grew 44% last quarter.
+The hybrid cloud model, however, is one we believe in, and of course, their cloud businesses grew 44% last quarter.
 Post a vaccine, workers likely return to office settings, and on-premise IT spending should pick back up.

-Pat Gelsinger, VMware's CEO, on CNBC seemed to indicate that they are taking a conservative approach to on-premise spend in 2021 (my read, sandbagging guidance a bit).
+Pat Gelsinger, VMware's CEO, on CNBC, seemed to indicate that they are taking a conservative approach to on-premise spend in 2021 (my read, sandbagging guidance a bit).

-Still, even at high single digit revenue growth, with the pandemic weighing, VMware should trade better than a market multiple.
+Still, even at high single-digit revenue growth, with the pandemic weighing, VMware should trade better than a market multiple.
 The average analyst has a $175 price target on VMW, and that kind of growth deserves at least a modest 10% premium multiple to the S&P 500.

-Assuming our VMW estimate of ~$7.50 in EPS in 2021 (FY ending January 31, 2022 actually), then at 22.5x, we get a $169 VMW stock price.
-That appears conservative in light of management commentary (yes, VMW has beaten earnings expectations every single quarter except one dating back to 2010), as well as sellside analysts forecasts.
+Assuming our VMW estimate of ~$7.50 in EPS in 2021 (FY ending January 31, 2022, actually), then at 22.5x, we get a $169 VMW stock price.
+That appears conservative in light of management commentary (yes, VMW has beaten earnings expectations every single quarter except one dating back to 2010), as well as sellside analysts' forecasts.

 Per our modeling, Street expectations for VMware to generate EPS of $6.99 in 2021 appear too low (especially given the $7.03 guidance for 2020).